datatest123/projects/README.md

 folder, and the helper functions are stored in the "cleaning.py" file.
 You can also clone the repo and run the notebooks on your computer if you have the Anaconda package installed.

-The NOAA documentation is provided for reference.
+The NOAA documentation is provided for reference in the "LCD_documentation.pdf" file.
+I used this information to help me parse the raw data and to create categories in the PredictPrecip notebook.